-Solitary rectal ulcer syndrome is a condition that occurs when a sore (ulcer) develops in the rectum.
+Solitary rectal ulcer syndrome is a condition that occurs when one or more open sores (ulcers) develop in the rectum.
 The rectum is a muscular tube that's connected to the end of your colon.
 Stool passes through the rectum on its way out of the body.

-Treatments for solitary rectal ulcer syndrome range from changing your diet and fluid intake to surgery.
+Treatments for solitary rectal ulcer syndrome range from changing your diet along with fluid intake to surgery.